Each can run only one Streaming pipeline. Each Streaming pipeline requires a new installation.

 - OAUTH_CLIENT_SECRET

-OAUTH_CLIENT_IDandOAUTH_CLIENT_SECRETvalues visible before copying. - The agent’s status is set to Pending, which means it is not yet ready to run pipelines.
-The next step is to deploy the agent application into your GCP infrastructure, as described below.
+OAUTH_CLIENT_IDandOAUTH_CLIENT_SECRETvalues visible before copying. - The ‘s status is set to Pending, which means it is not yet ready to run pipelines.
+The next step is to deploy the application into your Google Cloud infrastructure, as described below.

-Set up the agent in your GCP infrastructure
+Set up the Streaming runner in your Google Cloud infrastructure

-Setting up agents requires access to the GCP platform and services, as well as a degree of familiarity with that platform.
-We recommend going through this process with your GCP platform administrator.GCP resources may come with their own pricing independent of any billing you receive from Matillion.
+Setting up s requires access to Google Cloud services, as well as a degree of familiarity with that platform.
+We recommend going through this process with your Google Cloud administrator.Google Cloud resources may come with their own pricing independent of any billing you receive from Matillion.

 - Create new resources specifically for streaming use rather than attempt to use existing cloud resources.